As filed with the Securities and Exchange Commission on March 1, 2023

 This prospectus relates to the offer and sale from time to time by the selling stockholder (which term as used in this prospectus, includes its respective transferees, pledgees, distributees, donees, and successors–in–interest) named herein of 2,030,374 shares of our Class A common stock, par value $0.0001 per share (the “Class A common stock”), acquired from us in a private transaction pursuant to an investment agreement (the “Investment Agreement”) dated as of May 26, 2022, by and between ECARX Holdings Inc., an exempted company incorporated with limited liability in the Cayman Islands, and Luminar Technologies, Inc.

 The selling stockholder may offer, sell or distribute all or a portion of the securities hereby registered publicly or through private transactions at prevailing market prices or at negotiated prices.
 We will not receive any of the proceeds from such sales of the shares of Class A common stock.
 We will bear all costs, expenses and fees in connection with the registration of these securities, including with regard to compliance with state securities or “blue sky” laws.
 The selling stockholder will bear all commissions and discounts, if any, attributable to its sale of shares of Class A common stock.
 See “Plan of Distribution” beginning on page 15 of this prospectus.
+Our registration of the securities covered by this prospectus does not mean that the selling stockholder will offer or sell any of the securities.

 Our Class A common stock is listed on the Nasdaq Global Select Market under the symbol “LAZR.”
 On February 28, 2023, the last reported sales price of our Class A common stock was $8.95 per share.

+Investing in our securities involves risks.
+See “Risk Factors” beginning on page 5 of this prospectus to read about factors you should consider before buying our securities.
 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

 The date of this prospectus is , 2023.